Understanding Washington

 In-Depth Case Studies

-Case studies will be used to help illustrate how the Washington ecosystem deals with tangible problems.
+CSIS experts will use case studies to illustrate how the Washington ecosystem deals with tangible problems.
 Small-group exercises will reveal the challenging dynamics embedded in policies and institutions as well as revealing techniques for advancing an organization’s objectives in various situations.

 Capstone Simulation